happykcz/happyk-au-site/tools/google-drive-photo-enhancer/README.md

 - The code avoids bundling the Gemini SDK.
 If `geminiApiKey` is absent, AI features return mocked responses client-side (safe for public hosting).
 - If you add `geminiApiKey` to `config.json`, the SDK loads dynamically from a CDN at runtime (not bundled).
 This exposes the key to users; do this only for local testing.
 - For production AI, proxy requests through a server you control to keep the key secret.

+### Troubleshooting

+- Error: "Google Client ID is missing" — Ensure `config.json` is deployed next to `index.html` with a `clientId` value.
+Alternatively, embed inline config in `index.html` under a `<script id="app-config" type="application/json">` block or pass `?client_id=...` in the URL for quick testing.
+- Network tab should show `config.json` loading with 200 status at `/tools/google-drive-photo-enhancer/config.json`.

 ### Maintenance Tips